RomLab/system-for-underfloor-heating-v2.0/README.md

 - Heating control according to wall room temperature sensors.
 - Heating control according to temperature plans.

 It is assumed that the central the HWT is continuously heated during a day using excess energy through heat exchangers.
 The central HWT is reheated for any heating needs.
-Priority is given to obtaining heated heating water from the heat source mentioned earlier.
+Priority is given to obtaining heated water from the heat source mentioned earlier.
 Users are alerted by signals on the displays both at the fireplaces (the picture 16) and at the WRST (the picture 34).
 Directly in the control system (notifications to the mobile phone (the picture 35), e-mail are also possible) or by LEDs (lighting of all) by fireplaces, there is a need to flood the fireplaces, if the system evaluates that there is a need for heating.
 If this does not happen, the heating coil is used, which reheats the HWT (it can be controlled automatically).

 <p align="center">
 <img src="description-pictures/software/notification.png" width="400px" alt="Notification for users.">